-Air Force Instructor Pilot Killed When Ejection Seat Activated On The Ground
+Air Force Instructor Pilot Killed When Ejection Seat Activated on the Ground

-An Air Force instructor pilot was killed when the ejection seat activated while the jet was still on the ground at a Texas military base, the Air Force said Tuesday.
+An Air Force instructor pilot was killed when the ejection seat activated while the turboprop aircraft was still on the ground at a Texas military base, the Air Force said Tuesday.

 The instructor pilot was in a T-6A Texan II at Sheppard Air Force Base in Wichita Falls, Texas, when the seat activated during ground operations on Monday.
 The pilot was taken to a hospital and died Tuesday, the Air Force said.
 The pilot’s name was being withheld pending notification of next of kin.